pranjalchanda08/MeshX/README.md

 idf.py -p /dev/ttyUSB0 flash monitor
 ```

-If you are using the `build.sh` helper it will generate an IDF project and artifacts compatible with `idf.py`.
+If you are using the build helper it will generate an IDF project and artifacts compatible with `idf.py`.

 ### Adding support for new boards, MCUs or SDKs